timofeysie/loranthifolia/README.md

 Hakea loranthifolia is of the genus Hakea native to an area in the Wheatbelt region of Western Australia.
 It typically grows to a height of 2 to 3 metres (7 to 10 ft).
 It blooms from August to September and produces white flowers.

+A note about this readme, the oldest items are at the end and most recent at the beginning after the table of contents if you want to go from the beginning of the project to the current work.

 ## Work flow